 - 701.23a Only a scheme card may be set in motion, and only during an Archenemy game.
 Only the archenemy may set a scheme card in motion.
-See rule 312, "Schemes," and rule 904, "Archenemy." - 701.23b To set a scheme in motion, move it off the top of your scheme deck and turn it face up. - 701.23c Schemes may only be set in motion one at a time.
+See rule 312, "Schemes," and rule 904, "Archenemy." - 701.23b To set a scheme in motion, move it off the top of your scheme deck if it's on top of your scheme deck and turn it face up if it isn't face up.
+That scheme is considered to have been set in motion even if neither of these actions was performed on it. - 701.23c Schemes may only be set in motion one at a time.
 If a player is instructed to set multiple schemes in motion, that player sets a scheme in motion that many times.